Strong coupling expansions in $\mathcal{N}=2$ quiver gauge theories: The 2-point functions at strong coupling

-Of course, the sub-leading corrections in $1/\lambda^\prime$ can be computed to any desired order.
+Of course, the sub-leading terms in $1/\lambda^\prime$ can be computed to any desired order.
 Inserting these expansions into (\ref{GTter}), after some simple manipulations one finds

 for any $k\geq 2$.
 Expressing $\lambda^\prime$ in terms of $\lambda$ by means of (\ref{lambdaprime}) and expanding for large $\lambda$, one obtains the expansion in terms of the original t' Hooft coupling.
-One can easily check that the first two terms beyond leading order in such strong-coupling expansion match those computed in \cite{Bobev:2022grf} with high-precision numerical methods.
+One can easily check that the first two contributions beyond leading order in this expansion match those computed in \cite{Bobev:2022grf} with high-precision numerical methods.